CmrCrabs/NEA/paperwork.typ

 #pagebreak()
 == Spectrum Synthesis
 === Nomenclature
-To compute the inital spectra, we rely on various input parameters and definitions shared between various functions and parts of the program. @sim-variables lists the relevant symbols, meanings and relationships where appropriate.
+To compute the initial spectra, we rely on various input parameters and definitions shared between various functions and parts of the program. @sim-variables lists the relevant symbols, meanings and relationships where appropriate.
 Note that throughout this project we are defining the positive $y$ direction as "up".
 \
 \
 \